The chamber at the heart of Delta-Seven defied logic.

 —

-He stood within a storm of broken timelines—each version of the world crushed under the weight of failed hope.
-Millions of cycles.
-Millions of deaths.
+He stood within a storm of broken timelines — each a fractured world crushed beneath the weight of failed hope.
+Endless cycles.
+Countless deaths.
+Realities layered over one another like discarded skins.

 Alone.